 - Hot Spot #1 is located at Taxiway A and A1.
 Based on previous discussions with FAA, it is understood that this hot spot will be removed from the designation list if proper marking and signage is installed.
-Airport management reports that the appropriate pavement markings have been updated and the signage will be addressed in a future project.
+Airport management reports that the signage and appropriate markings have been updated.
 Further discussion with FAA will be required to remove the designation from the FAA Hot Spots List database. - Hot Spot #2 is located at Taxiway A and A4.
 This location is identified as a "direct access" taxiway and solutions to address this non-standard condition will be considered during the development alternatives analysis.